 Category 4 regroups relatively new measures that have been introduced recently in DSM programs – the measures are considered available to the market.

 Finally, technologies insufficiently mature are in Category 5.
-These measures are not considered ready for the short and mid-term, but could become good candidates in the future.
+These measures are not considered ready for the short and mid-term but could become good candidates in the future.

-The Study has inventoried 204 measures for consideration, from which 39 have proceeded to Stage 2: Preliminary Assessment and Ranking.
+The Study has inventoried 204 measures for consideration, of which 39 have proceeded to Stage 2: Preliminary Assessment and Ranking.
 Figure 2 below presents the result of the categorization process.